BIGJRA/BIGJRA.github.io/reborn.md

 Hidden on this floor you'll find 7 *Shoal Salts*, *Green Shard*, *Ultra Potion*, *Revive*, *Normal Gem*, and *Heart Scale*, though the latter requires use of a Blast Powder.

-On the top there is a ladder that will take us to the familiar 2F.
+On the top there is a ladder that will take us to a different side of the familiar 2F.
 Up here you'll find a hidden *Zinc*, and *Ultra Ball* but that's about it.
 Back on 1F, surf to the upper right corner to enter Celestinine Mountain 1F.

 **Celestinine Mountain 1F / 2F / 3F**